 NDIA honors Donna Huneycutt, 2020 Sridhar small-business award recipient

-ARLINGTON, VA – Donna Huneycutt, president and COO of WWC Global, is the 2020 recipient of the Kathleen Sridhar Small-Business Executive of the Year award, presented by the National Defense Industrial Association.
+ARLINGTON, VA – Donna Huneycutt, co-founder and president of WWC Global, is the 2020 recipient of the Kathleen Sridhar Small-Business Executive of the Year award, presented by the National Defense Industrial Association.
 She was recognized at a presentation at NDIA’s Arlington, Virginia, headquarters Nov.
 16, during its fall board meeting.

 “Donna Huneycutt’s leadership in leveraging the enormous talent pool available in the military spouse and veteran community is exceptional and is a proven example for us all to follow,” said Hawk Carlisle, NDIA’s president and CEO.
 “She has grown a small business that employs 270 employees on four continents in support of the labor demands of several federal agencies, including the Defense Department; in the process, she has demonstrated the power within our military veteran and spouse community.”

 Huneycutt was chosen for the award in part because her business aligns with the U.S. defense mission by supporting military spouses.
 In 2004, during another permanent change of station move for her and her husband, Huneycutt cofounded WWC Global, a government consulting firm located with military installations.
 The company is staffed primarily with military spouses and veterans and serves a dual purpose: support federal agencies in their work and employ the professional talent base among the spouses deployed with their active-duty partners.

 The Tampa, Florida-based company focuses on federal contracting with clients that include the departments of Defense, Energy and State and the U.S. Agency for International Development.
 The company is ranked in the top 65 of woman-owned contracting firms among U.S. federal agencies.